Silchar Language Martyrs Day: A Tribute to Forgotten Heroes

 The Legacy of the Language Martyrs

-The legacy of the Language Martyrs goes beyond just a date or an event.
-It stands as a strong reminder of the power of people’s voice for their rights and identity.
-On May 19, every year, we remember the 11 brave souls who laid down their lives in Silchar to protect the Bengali language.
+The legacy of the martyrs goes beyond a single date or event.
+It reminds us of the power held by the people’s voice.
+Every May 19, we honor the 11 brave souls who gave everything to protect the Bengali language.
+The celebration has grown into India’s own Mother Language observance.

 List of Martyrs